 Self isolation and COVID-19

-- During self isolation people will find themselves at home with an abusive partner, and without access to their usual support
+- During self-isolation, you may find yourself at home with an abusive partner, and without access to your usual supports

 Safety planning tips

-- Contact 1800RESPECT by phone or web chat when it is safe to do so.
+- Contact 1800RESPECT by calling 1800 737 732 or via the online chat when it is safe to do so.
 Our counsellors are experienced in dealing with situations where the person using violence is still in the house, and will work with you on a safety plan

 - Identify safe areas of the house where there are less dangerous items and may be ways to escape if possible